dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 ms.custom: intune
 ---

-#  Intune Data Warehouse Tables
+#  Intune Data Warehouse Collections

-The following Intune Data Warehouse tables provides the properties, descriptions, and examples for V1 tables of the Data Warehouse API entities.
+The following Intune Data Warehouse collections provides the properties, descriptions, and examples for v1.0 collections of the Data Warehouse API entities.

 ## AppRevisions
 The **AppRevision** entity lists all the versions of apps.